grimreapermanasvi/Indian_Sign_Lanuage/README.md

 # Indian Sign Language

-Indian Sign Language is a translation system designed to bridge communication gaps by converting Indian Sign Language (ISL) gestures into text and speech in real-time.
+Indian Sign Language is a translation system designed to bridge communication gaps by converting Indian Sign Language (ISL) gestures into text and speech in real time.
 This project leverages computer vision and machine learning models to recognize ISL gestures and translate them into natural language text, making communication more accessible for the hearing and speech-impaired community.

 ## Features